NRLParticipation/NRL-Cookbook/docs/events/registrations.md

 ---

-## High complexity: registration engagement control tower
+## High complexity: Registration Engagement Control Tower

 Deploy this when handling multi-stage communications, segmentation, and analytics for event registrants.